/

 ) => CSS;

-- Output: Must return a CSS object
+- Output: CSS object

 Best Practices

-#- Use theme tokens - Utilities work great with theme tokens (
+- Use theme tokens; utilities work great with theme tokens (

-$medium,$primary, etc.) - Keep utilities simple - Each utility should do one thing well
+$medium,$primary, etc.) - Keep utilities simple; each utility should do one thing well

-- Type safety - Use TypeScript to ensure type safety
+- Use TypeScript for type safety

-- Documentation - Document complex utilities with examples
+- Document complex utilities with examples

 Advanced Example

-#Here's a complete example with multiple utilities:
+Complete example with multiple utilities:

 import { createStoop } from "stoop";